 Mudéjar Architecture in Toledo

 Toledo offers one of the largest concentrations of Islamic-influenced architecture outside of Andalusia’s ‘Big Three’ cities.
-Located further north, it fell to the Christians relatively early (1085), but the period’s fluid politics guaranteed plenty of contact between cultural groups.
+Located further north, it fell to the Christians relatively early (1085), but the period’s fluid politics guaranteed contact between cultural groups.

 Inside the Mosque of Bāb al-Mardūm.